mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If your business is worth $100k, and someone sues you for $5M, the worst that can happen is that they take your business.
 They can't take your house, car, or first-born child &mdash; only the assets under the business itself.
 That's what "limited liability" means in limited liability company (LLC).

 My lawyer warned me that when I sell my business, I lose limited liability protection.
-If the purchase agreement didn't place an upper limit on my liability to the buyer, the buyer could later sue me for any amount, even if it exceeds what they paid in the acquisition.
+If the purchase agreement didn't limit my liability to the buyer, the buyer could later sue me for any amount, even if it exceeds what they paid in the acquisition.

 The buyer's lawyer originally wanted my liability to be uncapped.
 My lawyer pushed back and said I absolutely shouldn't sign anything that exposes me to liabilities above the sale price, and the buyer's lawyer eventually relented.